MaxHalford/maxhalford.github.io/content/links.md

 - [If spreadsheets are eternal, are BI tools transitory?](https://www.dataduel.co/if-spreadsheets-are-eternal-are-bi-tools-transitory/)
 - [Dimensional Modeling Techniques](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/) -- old but gold.
 - [Motif](https://www.youtube.com/watch?v=itR-eFJ3voY) -- they had cool ideas about funnel analytics before they sadly shut down.
+- [Facets](https://pair-code.github.io/facets/) -- it's too bad this project is not actively maintained anymore, it had a lot of potential.
+- [Crossfilter](https://crossfilter.github.io/crossfilter/) -- I like these tools that let you slice and dice data in the browser.

 ## Mathematics